What is extensive reading? How can it help me?

 Graded readers

 Graded readers have many different levels.
 They also have many different types, from romance and science fiction stories to biographies and self-help topics.
 This makes it easy to find reading that’s interesting for you.
 You can find graded reader websites online.
 You can also find them in libraries and book shops.
 Don’t rush to choose your first reader.
 Take time to find something that matches your level and interests.
+Also, remember that your reading level will slowly improve over time.

 Some learners make the mistake of trying to start with extensive reading that is too difficult and then giving up.
 If you’re not sure about the level, then it’s always better to start with the easier reading and focus on reading more.